Back to Blog

 • Filler word removal (delete every "um" and "uh" in one click)

-• Screen recording built in
+• Screen and webcam recording built in

 Where it falls short:

-• No scheduling or publishing features.
+• No scheduling or publishing features

 3. Kapwing